Learning Outcomes

 Creation of Binding Obligations

 At exchange, all essential elements of a contract (offer, acceptance, consideration, intention to create legal relations, certainty of terms) are satisfied.
-Both parties are now committed to complete the transaction on the agreed completion date.
-If either party fails to complete, the other may enforce the contract, including seeking the remedy of specific performance.
+Both parties are now committed to complete the transaction on the agreed completion date and must do so even if circumstances become inconvenient.
+Time is not ordinarily “of the essence” of the completion date until a notice to complete is served; until then, late completion engages contractual compensation rather than immediate termination.

 Key Term: specific performance